chenzx921020/MoEQuant/Tables_for_R1_eTCn.md

 ---

-**Table R4：Influence of introducing AGQ to the Gate-Layer of three MoE LLMs on the WikiPPL and average accuracy of 7 tasks.**
+**Table R4：Performance Gains from Applying AGQ to the Gate-Layer of MoE Models on WikiPPL and Average Accuracy of 7 Tasks.**

 |         Model         | AGQ for Gate-Layer | Wiki PPL | AVG Accuracy |
 | :-------------------: | :----------------: | :------: | :------: |